 At the hotel

 Free use of hotel bikes (subject to availability), shaded lounges and cabanas, hammocks, beachfront terrace, free WiFi.
-In rooms: centrally controlled air conditioning, free bottled water, vegan and eco-friendly LoredAna toiletries, safes.
+In rooms: air-conditioning, free bottled water, vegan and eco-friendly LoredAna toiletries.

 Our favourite rooms